-The Veterans Affairs Office is here to provide dedicated services and information to support students during their time at Boston University.
-The main function of this office is to certify and report enrollment information to the Veterans Administration to ensure receipt of educational benefits by eligible students.
+The main function of this office, located in the Registrar’s Office, is to certify and report enrollment information to the Veterans Administration to ensure receipt of educational benefits by eligible students.

 881 Commonwealth Avenue, 2nd Floor